 These must be obtained before you begin your licensed activities.
 Please note that this list gives a general guide and is not a complete list:

 Check if you need planning permission before you make a licence application by emailing email@example.com.
 Any change in the use of a property will require planning permission.

 If you already have planning permission for the same use, you should check that your licence application does not break any condition attached to the planning permission.
 If your licence is granted, Planning Enforcement action will be taken against you if you do not have the right planning permission in place.

-You must complete the Dog Breeding Licence renewal application form and send this with the correct payment.
+You must complete the animal boarding - renewal application form and send this with the correct payment.
 Please follow these instructions on how to pay for your application.
 See our current list of fees for details.

 On certain occasions a vet may recommend that a licence is not issued, If, after consideration, we agree and decide that a licence should not be issued, you have the right of appeal to the Magistrates’ Court against that decision.